Mekdes-cyber/Markdown/Tutorial Changes.md

 ### 1.2 Authentication

 Your next step is connecting your Google account to our website.
 We use this step to be able to authenticate that you are a BMEG user.
-Press the link to go to our [authentication page](https://bmeg.io/analyze/getting_started/) and click on “Authenticate with Google” which will redirect you to Google to verify identity.
+Press the link to go to our <a href="https://bmeg.io/analyze/getting_started/" target="_blank" >authentication page</a>
+  and click on “Authenticate with Google” which will redirect you to Google to verify identity.
 Then you will be granted interactive and API access.